codacy/docs/CONTRIBUTING.md

 1. Create a new release branch with the name `release/v<MAJOR>.<MINOR>` from the now updated `master` branch.

-1. Delete the release notes from the release branch, since you're only publishing the release notes on the Latest or main version of the documentation.
+1. Delete the release notes from the release branch, since we only publish the release notes on the Latest or main version of the documentation:

-    Delete the folder `docs/release-notes` and all lines on `mkdocs.yml` that reference the removed files.
+    -   Delete the folder `docs/release-notes`

+    -   Delete all lines on `mkdocs.yml` that reference the removed files

 1. Build the documentation and make sure that the changes for the new release of the chart are correct.